Charmaine Robertson-Jones MSc (Registered with UKCP & AFT)

 Sometimes life can be a real struggle or throw challenges our way that requires space and exploration to think about our next move to manage those issues.
 I am a collaborative and non-judgmental therapist ... ready to listen and support you!

 I am a trained Systemic Family Psychotherapist and Social worker.
 I have a working history with the NHS in Child and Adolescent Mental Health Services (since 2009), Social Services (Since 2004), and the NSPCC.
-I often work with parents and carers running parenting programs during my work within CAMHS.

 I also have skills to work with adults, couples and families (experience gained from adult services in NHS/private practice) across the life span, going through difficult or straining life experiences and relationships issues.
 My interest is in relationships, issues that have an impact on relationships and family/couple issues and children and adolescent difficulties, such as loss/bereavement, separation and divorce, conflict in work or relationships, depression, anxiety, stress, relationships affected by substance misuse, family issues, low confidence and more see below.